Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - Tuesday's total is 1.4 points lower than the two team's combined 60.9 points per game average.

-- These two squads combine to allow 57.4 points per game, 2.1 fewer than this contest's over/under.
+- These two squads combine to surrender 57.4 points per game, 2.1 fewer than this contest's over/under.

-- The Bulldogs and their opponents score an average of 54.8 points per game, 4.7 fewer than Tuesday's total.

-- The 59.5 over/under in this game is 0.5 points above the 59 average total in Red Raiders games this season.

 Mississippi State Stats and Trends